 In Christianity and Islam, it is not Torah learning that is admired in David.
 Christianity sees Jesus as a new David without the faults of the old, whilst Islam lauds David’s religious zeal but not his nationalism.
-The Gospels are sure that Jesus literally descends from David, but recognize that Davidic descent came through Jesus’ father Joseph who is believed not to have physically begotten his son.
+The Gospels are sure that Jesus literally descends from David, but recognise that Davidic descent came through Jesus’ father Joseph who is believed not to have physically begotten his son.

 In Judaism, David is a Torah scholar.

 Bialik wrote a sad piece about God being fed up with the Jews and demanding the Torah back.
 In our generation he would portray a God with little to complain about.
 There is more Torah study today than for centuries, even more than in the great days of Jewish Eastern Europe.
 Jews once learnt Torah because that was the done thing.
 Today they choose to learn.
 Replacing oranges and lemons, yeshivot are Israel’s greatest Jewish growth industry these days – and not just amongst the charedim.